Saorr2/Saorr2/README.md

 ## Highlighted Project Features:
 - Image carousel with controls
+- jQuery UI collapsable accordion displaying brand information
 - Postman API displaying three products each time the page loads
-- An input section allowing the user to store their name in web storage, and it displays on the screen to the user.
+- An input section allowing the user to store their name in web storage, and it displays on the screen to the user

 ## Project Links:
 - GitHub Repository: